DelphinusLab/prover-node-docker/README.md

 - Ubuntu 22.04
 - CUDA 12.2
-- prover-node-release #16d9ae092a289bf9b810f3aae6d3c2d27bf7f11f
+- prover-node-release #f2d2ffc6154dff58343bef325f1be8e1d234a4cf

-If you wish to change the versions of the above, you can edit the `Dockerfile` and `docker-compose.yml` files.
+**Important!**
+The versions should not be changed unless the prover node is updated.
+The compiled prover node binary is sensitive to the CUDA version and the Ubuntu version.

 ### Build the Docker Image